5 daily habits to improve cardiovascular healthSeptember 7, 2016 2022-11-04 18:49

 Habit Change 2: Commit to Good Dental Hygiene

 It might be a bit hard to believe that dental health is related to cardiovascular health, but it is!
-How healthy your teeth are can be a good indicator of the status of your overall cardiovascular health, given that that those who suffer from periodontal (gum) disease usually are at risk for heart disease.
+How healthy your teeth are can be a good indicator of the status of your overall cardiovascular health, given that those who suffer from periodontal (gum) disease usually are at risk for heart disease.
 The relationship between dental and cardiovascular health is based on the presence of bacteria in your mouth, which is prevalent if you already have gum disease.
-This bacteria can make its way to your blood stream and cause your blood vessels to become inflamed.
+This bacteria can make its way to your bloodstream and cause your blood vessels to become inflamed.
 When this happens, your potential to develop stroke and heart disease because greater.
 As such, make it a point to floss every single day and brush your teeth after every meal in order to keep gum disease at bay!

 Habit Change 3: Meet Your Required Amount of Sleep

-For many, sleep only comes when you’ve finally finished everything your very busy plate – even if it’s just an hour or two of snoozing until you get up and do it all over again.
+For many, sleep only comes when you’ve finally finished everything on your very busy plate – even if it’s just an hour or two of snoozing until you get up and do it all over again.
 Lack of sleep can really do a number on your cardiovascular health, apart from altering your metabolism and putting yourself at risk for diabetes and weight gain.
 Not getting enough sleep activates your stress hormones, leaving you depressed and anxious – yet two more risk factors for heart disease!
 So, try to tuck in early every night.
 If you have trouble falling asleep, make sure your bedroom is cool, quiet and dark to encourage sleep.
 Avoid eating big meals at night, which fires up your metabolism and makes it hard to wind down.
-It’s also advised not to ingest alcohol prior to bedtime, because doing so can disrupt one’s normal sleeping patterns.
-You can also consult with your doctor if sleep still eludes you, and he can provide you with other methods to get your fort winks.
+It’s also advised not to ingest alcohol prior to bedtime because doing so can disrupt one’s normal sleeping patterns.
+You can also consult with your doctor if sleep still eludes you, and he can provide you with other methods to get your forty winks.